totaloncue/guides/aws/route53.md

 ## F.A.Q

 1. What is DNS?
+   1. Worldwide network of servers that help devices communicate
    1. Translates human readable domain names to machine readable IP addresses
 1. What is a domain registrar?
    1. Administers human readable domain names
 1. What is DNSSEC?
    1. Domain Name System Security Extensions
 1. What is a subdomain?
+   1. A domain name that has one or more labels prepended to the domain name
    1. Something like acme.example.com is a subdomain of example.com
    1. For purposes of SEO, treated as a separate site by Google
 1. What is a name server?
+   1. Servers in the DNS that help translate domain names to IP addresses
 1. What is a hosted zone?
    1. Container for records
    1. What is a public hosted zone?
       1. Specify how to route traffic on the internet
    1. What is a private hosted zone?
       1. Specify how to route traffic inside VPC
 1. What is a record or 'resource record set'?
-1.
+   1. Object in a hosted zone used to define how to route traffic for the domain or a subdomain
+   1. What is an 'alias record'?
+      1. A type of record to route traffic to other AWS resources
+1. What is a routing policy?
+   1. Setting for records that determines how Route53 responds to DNS queries